 The purpose of this list is to inject some short, sharp energy into the meeting either at the start, middle or end without you having to take an hour out of your day to work through it all.
 They are also useful if you’re running any virtual Team Building Training as well.

 You’d have a coffee and a natter in the office so why not have a virtual coffee?
 This is a favourite in my team.
 I’ll receive a quick chat message with “Fancy a coffee?” and I’ll reply with “I’ll put the kettle on”

 A few minutes later we’re chatting via video having a drink together.
 This can be on a one to one basis or a group coffee.
 We love custard creams so there’s normally a few floating around on the screens amongst sips!

-This is a useful mindfulness activity.
-Start your meeting by having everyone share 2 roses – these are things that are going well, any positives in your life right now, what’s making you happy or what you can be grateful for.
+This is a useful mindfulness activity that can really boost team morale.
+Start your meeting by having everyone share 2 roses – these are those that are going well, any positives in your life right now, what’s making you happy or what you can be grateful for.

 Ask them to also share a thorn.
 These are challenges or issues you are facing.
 They can be work or non-work related for both.